-A guide has been published to help private sector participants to understand KA/TF risks and formulate measures to mitigate risks.
+A guide has been published to help private sector participants to understand ML/TF risks and formulate measures to mitigate risks.

 Although the General Assembly accepted the improvements made by Germany and the Netherlands on the AML/CFT side, it said some reforms still need to be worked on.

 The General Assembly concluded that although Germany has made improvements and made significant progress in the struggle against money laundering and the financing of terrorism (AML/CFT) over the past five years, some of the recent reforms have not yet been fully effective.